 Asif Basra

 Asif Basra is an Indian actor, best known for Tamil cinema.
-Asif Basra began their career in 2003.
+Asif Basra began their career in 2003 and has been a prominent figure in the industry for over 23 years.
 With 30 credits to their name, Asif Basra remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Asif Basra's career remains one of the longest and most celebrated in Tamil cinema.

 Kai Po Che!